Index metadata

 For a more detailed explanation of how mappings work, see About mappings.

-If your metadata appears on the View Metadata subpage, you can create a mapping directly from there.
+If your metadata appears on the View and map metadata subpage, you can create a mapping directly from there.
 Otherwise, you can use the fallback method to create your mapping.

-Create a mapping for metadata appearing on View Metadata
+Create a mapping for metadata appearing on View and map metadata

-1. On the View metadata subpage, if the metadata you want to index doesn’t already show as indexed, click it.
+1. On the View and map metadata subpage, if the metadata you want to index doesn’t already show as indexed, click it.

 Note